The Elusive Shoebill Stork Facts: Size, Habitat, Photos & Videos

 Shoebill storks’ maturity can be identified from the feather color, whereby adults are mostly blue-grey with slaty-grey flight features whereas juvenile feathers are darker-grey with a brown tinge.

-Shoebill stork is Natural Habitat
+Shoebill stork Natural Habitat

-Shoebill storks are mostly found within large freshwater wetlands of the Central tropical African region ranging from South Sudan, areas of Uganda, the Democratic Republic of Congo, western Tanzania, Rwanda, and the Northern side of Zambia.
+ShoebillShoebill storks are mostly found within large freshwater wetlands of the Central tropical African region ranging from South Sudan, areas of Uganda, the Democratic Republic of Congo, western Tanzania, Rwanda, and the Northern side of Zambia.

-In Uganda, large numbers of the shoebill storks are found in Mabamba Bay Wetland (its actually the best place to see them), Semliki Wildlife Reserve, Murchison falls National Park, Queen Elizabeth National Park (mostly around the Lake Edward flats), Lak Mburo National Park, Nabajuzi swamp within Wakiso and Ziwa Rhino Sanctuary.
+In Uganda, large numbers of the shoebill storks are found in Mabamba Bay Wetland (its actually the best place to see them), Semliki Wildlife Reserve, Murchison Falls National Park, Queen Elizabeth National Park (mostly around the Lake Edward flats), Lak Mburo National Park, Nabajuzi swamp within Wakiso and Ziwa Rhino Sanctuary.
 In Rwanda, shoebill Storks are common in wetland areas of Akagera National Park.

 Diet and feeding behavior